tsipkens/atems/README.md

 Also included with this program is the Matlab code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.

-This code also contain an adaptation of EDM-SBS method of [Bescond et al. (2014)][bescond].
+This code also contain an adaptation of **EDM-SBS** method of [Bescond et al. (2014)][bescond].
 We thank the authors, in particular Jérôme Yon, for their help in understanding their original [Scilab code and ImageJ plugin](http://www.coria.fr/spip.php?article910).
 Modifications to allow the method to work directly on binary images (rather than a custom output from ImageJ) and to integrate the method into the Matlab environment may present some minor compatibility issues, but allows use of the aggregate segmentation methods given in the **agg** package.

+The **carboseg** method follows from collaborative work with [Max Frei](https://github.com/maxfrei750) and is associated with [Sipkens et al. (2021)][ptech.cnn].

 Finally, the progress bar in the function `tools.textbar`, which is used to indicate progress on some of the primary particle sizing techniques, is a modified version of that written by [Samuel Grauer](https://github.com/sgrauer).